dustinpfister/blog_posts/_posts/js-javascript-style.md

 layout: post
 categories: js
 id: 377
-updated: 2020-12-01 10:55:10
+updated: 2020-12-01 11:03:17
-version: 1.23
+version: 1.24
 ---

-The [JavaScript style](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/style) API is one way to go about changing css values with a little javaScript code rather than just plain old static [hard coded CSS](https://developer.mozilla.org/en-US/docs/Web/CSS).
+The [JavaScript style](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/style) API is one way to go about changing CSS values with a little javaScript code rather than just plain old static [hard coded CSS](https://developer.mozilla.org/en-US/docs/Web/CSS).
 This is not to be confused with a javaScript [coding style](https://en.wikipedia.org/wiki/Programming_style), which is of course a whole other subject that might be though of as another kind of javaScript style.

 There are other ways of changing CSS values with javaScript such as changing the [className property](https://developer.mozilla.org/en-US/docs/Web/API/Element/className) value of one or more elements with respect to a collection of hard coded CSS classes to work with.
 In some respects this might prove to be a better option, client side javaScript is not meant to be a replacement for HTML and CSS, if you are using javaScript to do everything in your site I would say that you might want to rethink your approach.